-The National Kidney Foundation of Maryland offers a wide range of programs and services that benefit transplant recipients and chronic kidney disease and dialysis patients.
+The National Kidney Foundation Serving Maryland and Delaware offers a wide range of programs and services that benefit transplant recipients and chronic kidney disease and dialysis patients.
 If you have questions about specific programs, contact Jessica Quintilian at 443.322.0375 or click here to send an e-mail.

 Financial assistance grants are provided to transplant recipients and chronic kidney disease and dialysis patients.
 Considered a resource of last resort, this financial assistance is need-based and can be used to meet critical, short-term emergency needs such as food, utilities, rent or medication.
 Requests for financial assistance must be made through social workers.
 Grants are limited to $200 per patient per year.

 KEY is a FREE health screening program that helps to identify people who already have or may be at risk of developing kidney disease.
 Screenings are held throughout our service area and participation is FREE.
 Advance registration is NOT required.
 The screening includes a brief medical history, informed consent, blood pressure and weight measurements, and blood tests for random glucose and creatinine levels.

 All participants receive follow-up letters informing them of their test results.
 If test values fall outside the normal range, participants are encouraged to contact their physician for further testing and evaluation.

 FREE medical identification jewelry is available to all transplant recipients and patients in dialysis treatment programs.
 Jewelry is available either as a bracelet or necklace.
 Requests must be made through the transplant or dialysis center.